 - a.
 The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations 2018 - b.
 The Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 - c.
-The Securities and Exchange Board of India (Issue and Listing of Debt securities) Regulations 2008 and - The Securities and Exchange Board of India (Buy back of Securities) Regulations, 2018; - (vii) The Company has its factories located in Hosur, Puducherry, Rewari (Haryana) which manufacture Electronic Ignition System for two wheelers, three wheelers and portable engines.
+The Securities and Exchange Board of India (Issue and Listing of Debt securities) Regulations 2008 and - d.
+The Securities and Exchange Board of India (Buy back of Securities) Regulations, 2018; - (vii) The Company has its factories located in Hosur, Puducherry, Rewari (Haryana) which manufacture Electronic Ignition System for two wheelers, three wheelers and portable engines.
 The Company had since established systems and processes for ensuring compliance with the laws applicable specifically to the industry in which the Company operates over and above the existing system of submission of compliance reports by the Company Secretary and Compliance Officer of the Company to the Board of Directors and review of the compliance by the Internal auditor.
-Based on a review of the compliance reports given by Internal Auditors submitted to the Board and the compliance reports made by the Company Secretary and Compliance Officer of the Company which are submitted to the Board of Directors of the Company including Factories act along with other connected legislations, labour related legislations and the roles made there under to the extent it is applicable to them: - 1.
+Based on a review of the compliance reports given by Internal Auditors submitted to the Board and the compliance reports made by the Company Secretary and Compliance Officer of the Company which are submitted to the Board of Directors of the Company, I report that the Company has complied with the provisions of the applicable statutes to the Company including Factories act along with other connected legislations, labour related legislations and the following statutes and the rules made there under to the extent it is applicable to them: - 1.
 The Explosives Act, 1884 - 2.
 The Petroleum Act, 1934 - 3.
 The Environment (Protection) Act, 1986 - 4.
 The Water (Prevention and Control of Pollution) Act, 1974 - 5.
 The Air (Prevention and Control of Pollution) Act, 1981